Death Race (2008 film): Box office

-The soundtrack was released on August 19, 2008.
+Death Race grossed $36.3 million in the United States and Canada, and $39.7 million in other territories, for a worldwide total of $76 million.
+Opening on August 22, 2008 to 2,532 theaters, it grossed $12.6 million in its opening weekend, during the closing of the 2008 Summer Olympics.

 Prequels and sequel

-The film is followed by two direct-to-video prequel films Death Race 2 (2010) and Death Race 3: Inferno (2013); both take place before this film and were filmed in South Africa.
+The film is followed by two direct-to-video prequel films, Death Race 2 (2010) and Death Race 3: Inferno (2013).
+Both take place before this film and were filmed in South Africa.
 The films were directed by Roel Reiné, and star Luke Goss, Tanit Phoenix, Danny Trejo and Ving Rhames all appeared in the prequels.
 Lists and 14K are the only returning characters and are portrayed by Frederick Koehler and Robin Shou, respectively.
 A fourth film is a direct-to-video sequel to the first film, titled Death Race: Beyond Anarchy (2018), also featuring Lists, making him the only character to appear and be played by the same actor in all four films.